pachyderm/pachyderm/doc/FAQ.md

 ## Deployment:
 ##### Where/how can I deploy Pachyderm?
 Once you have Kubernetes running, Pachyderm is just a one line deploy.
 Since Pachyderm’s only dependency is Kubernetes, it can be run on AWS, Google Cloud, or on premise.
-Check out our deployment guide (LINK) to get it running for yourself.
+Check out our [deployment guide](https://github.com/pachyderm/pachyderm/blob/master/SETUP.md) to get it running for yourself.
 ##### Can I use other schedulers such as Docker Swarm or Mesos?
 Right now, Pachyderm requires Kubernetes, but we’ve purposely built it to be modular and work with the other schedulers as well.
 Swarm and Mesos support will be added in the future!
 ##### Can I run Pachyderm locally?